Poojachalla/Example_writage/stepper/stepper_how_to.md

-![Graphical user interface, text, application, Teams Description automatically generated](media/1d4ae279a8ad9959ac3e2684c0674abf.png)

-#### 4.Click **Browse** to navigate to the location of the component, select the
-component, and then click **Import**.
+![Graphical user interface, text, application, Teams Description automatically generated](media/1d4ae279a8ad9959ac3e2684c0674abf.png) 4.Click **Browse** to navigate to the location of the component, select the component, and then click **Import**.
 The component and its associated widgets and modules are added to your project.

 ![](media/aabbc4f1b8a09e54f63f13cc8176cc05.png)

-## Once you have imported a component to your project, you can easily add the component to a form.
+Once you have imported a component to your project, you can easily add the component to a form.
 For more information, refer Add a Component to a Form.

-##

-## Building and previewing the app
+## D. Building and previewing the app

 After performing all the above steps, you can build your app and run it on your device.
 For more information, you can refer to the [Building and Viewing an